An Optimal and Distributed Method for Voltage Regulation in Power Distribution Systems: Preliminaries and Problem Formulation

-In practice, in order to realize the ideas above, we envision a hierarchical control architecture in which there is a separation in the (slow) time-scale in which the settings of conventional voltage regulation devices are adjusted and the (fast) time-scale in which voltage regulation through active/reactive power injection shaping is accomplished.
+In practice, in order to realize the ideas above, we envision a hierarchical control architecture; there is a separation in the (slow) time-scale in which the settings of conventional voltage regulation devices are adjusted via the solution to some optimization problem, and the (fast) time-scale in which voltage regulation through active/reactive power injection shaping is accomplished.
 Then, given that fast (and uncontrolled) changes in the DERs active generation (consumption) might cause the voltage to deviate from this reference voltage, a second optimization is performed at regular intervals (e.g., every minute).
 The timeframe in which the settings of conventional devices are decided and the reference setting of DERs/DRRs is graphically depicted in Fig. \ref{fig:timescale}.
 The solution of this minute-by-minute optimization will provide the amount of active/reactive power that needs to be locally produced or consumed so as to track the voltage reference.
 In order words, the minute-by-minute optimization provides the reference values for the amount of active/reactive power to be collectively provided (or consumed) on each bus of the network within the next minute by reactive-power-capable and/or storage-capable DERs and DRRs.
 These reference values are then passed to the DERs and DRRs local controllers, which will adjust their output accordingly---note that the time-scale in which DER/DRR local controllers act (on the order of milliseconds (see, e.g., \cite{Zou12,Brea10}), is much faster than the minute-to-minute optimization.
+Here, it is important to note that the DERs and DRRs are only attempting to correct voltage deviation from the nominal value due to variations in power injections around the power injection profile used to set the conventional voltage regulation devices.